 With the establishment of new lease accounting standards that take effect for private companies in 2021, and took effect for public companies in 2019, that mindset is changing fast.
 Lease management has now become an essential practice that impacts financial reporting and the bottom line.

-What exactly is lease management and why do you need it?
+What exactly is lease management process flow?

 In a corporate or non-profit organization, lease management means tracking and optimizing every aspect of your portfolio of leased assets.
-Properly managing leases (not only real estate but also technology, vehicles, and even assets you control as part of service agreements) can help you significantly reduce the expenses associated with leasing.
+Properly tracking leases (not only real estate but also technology, vehicles, and even assets you control as part of service agreements) can help you significantly reduce the expenses associated with leasing.
 We’re not talking about small change here, but a chance to add millions to your bottom line.

-Lease management requires a coordinated effort between the various teams performing these tasks:
+This requires a coordinated effort between the various teams performing these tasks:

 - Lease negotiation and decision making, including lease structure, lease length, and lease-vs-buy options